johnwc/ms-application-insights-laravel/README.md

 ## Version History

+### 0.2.5
+- Changed to use azure/application-insights package rather than abandoned microsoft/application-insights
+- Updated to support laravel/framework v5-v8
+- Updated MSApplicationInsightsExceptionHandler@report to use shouldntReport()
+- Update Application Insights JavaScript snippet to v3

 ### 0.2.4
 - Added try/catch blocks when flushing data to prevent RequestExceptions from killing the application if there is a problem connecting to Application Insights.